-Sceneries I got more and more attracted to during the last two years or so, are the often unappreciated bald trees and forests.
+Sceneries I got more and more attracted to during the last three years or so, are the often unappreciated rather bald trees and forests.
 Leafless trees offer an intimate view to their structures and shapes and into a mostly hidden world made of fragility.
 And much more they also provide an insight into these extremely complex organic collectives of connected individuals depending on each other.
 And that's also how we urgently need to see the forests on this planet.
 And beside that, these subjects and, in fact, also trees with particular interesting foliage, which you'll also find here, can create very photographically appealing patterns and lines, which are worth a closer look.

-This projects is actually my most recent one and I'm constantly trying to raise my attention on it.
+Beside Temporary Textures his projects is actually my most recent one and I'm constantly trying to raise my attention on it.
 Since settings like these can be found in very different areas, I rather run into them by accident and during quite different occasions.
 Take a look at the gallery of Treentimacy and enjoy the fantastic atmospheres and ambiences these creatures create.

 Similar to Treentimacy this one is also about plants and fragility, but with quite a different approach.
 Liquid Souls consists of flowers and completely natural reflection phenomenons which are different to the well known classic bokeh dots.
 Back in 2017 I discovered the photographically potential of reflections like these for the first time as I witnessed it just once and I only took about ten pictures of it that particular spring.
 Actually first I thought, I was just incredible lucky (I was!) to be able to capture these reflections and so I didn't think, I would find a scenery like this again.
 But in the end I spent many hours looking for something similar and finally I could observe and photograph it way more extensive.
 Now I know what elements have to come together, that it occurs and so I've got the chance to "reproduce" it.
 By capturing the fragile and fairylike reflections I'd like to emphasize the fragility of the little flowers and in the end of the entire natural world itself.

-As you will notice, the images of this project show almost without any exception Pileworts.
-Although the first time I took an image like this, I captured two Wood Anemones, Pileworts are much more suitable for this porpose, because they can be found much closer to the waters.
+As you will notice, the images of this project show almost without any exception pileworts.
+Although the first time I took an image like this, I captured two wood anemones, pileworts are much more suitable for this porpose, because they can be found much closer to the waters.
 And by the way, these kind of photographs are a good opportunity to go out shooting also during harsh light at noon.
 As all my photographs also the ones displayed in the course of this project are only single exposures made without the use of any special technique, artificial light or artificial shadow.
 And of course, there's no image or scene manipulation.
 To browse through the gallery of Liquid Souls, just follow the link.

 For me, the biggest photographic challenge, but also the most rewarding approach, is the attempt to create a visual implementation of the human ability to both notice details and to observe the entire scenery at the same time.
 Such photographs are more capable to pay justice to the real setting and they're also the better way to a more enriching experience when they're taken.
 So also when I capture wildlife, I often try to show it in this way.
 In small scale and with lots of their mostly also very beautiful and impressing habitat.
 Of course, actually almost every wildlife image shows the animals in their habitat, but when I'm working on these series I always pay extremely close attention to the environment and the composition in which I try to display the surroundings and the bigger setting.